Jittor/JDet/README.md

 ### Data
 DOTA Dataset documents are avaliable in the [dota.md](docs/dota.md)

+FAIR Dataset documents are avaliable in the [fair.md](docs/fair.md)
 ### Config
 Config documents are avaliable in the [config.md](docs/config.md)
 ### Train